LPioL/MultiVERSE/README.md

-# Multiverse
+# MultiVERSE
 Embedding of Monoplex, Multiplex, Heterogeneous, Multiplex-Heterogeneous and full Multiplex-Heterogeneous Networks.

-So far, you can find in this repository:
+You can find in this repository:

 * *GenerateSimMatrix.R:* Script that computes RWR scores taking as a seed every individual node of the input network.
 These scores are used to build a N x N